wp-plugins/powerpress/readme.txt

 = 3.0.1 =
 * Released on 2/?/2012
 * Fixed bug with lines 318 and 312 of powerpress.php when Feed Discovery option is enabled but custom podcast channels are not activated.
+* Tweaked latest version of getid3 library so it is not as strict when detecting mp3 media with oversized or incorrect ID3 headers.

 = 3.0 =